aymanxdev/aymanxdev/README.md

 ## More about me

-🌱 I’m currently learning TypeScript & Nextjs
+🌱 I’m currently learning TypeScript, Gatsby and GraphQL
 👨‍💻 I’m looking to collaborate on React, Python or any interesting projects
 📚 Published two peer-reviewed articles on AI and Blockchain technology and cybersecurity
 🐈  🐶  🐹  🐿  I love pets!